bounswe/bounswe2019group2/deliverables/user_manual.md

 ## Notifications

-To see notifications, a user should be logged in.
+Notifications can only be seen when one logged in.
 Users can see number of unseen notifications on user button in navbar.
-Notifications are showed in user profile page in detail.
-One can click to a notification and go to relevant page to see.
-If notification is not clicked before, it is showed in blue otherwise it is gray.
+Notifications are shown in user profile page in detail.
+One can click to a notification to see the related thing that triggered the notification.
+If a notification is not clicked before, the background color is blue, otherwise gray.

+Four different reasons can trigger a notification for a User:

+A user who is followed by the current user shares an article.

+An economic event which the current user followed occurs.

+Stop-Loss Order or Buy Order given by the current user has been implemented.

+Change in a Parity value meets the condition of the alert set by the current.

 ## Recommendations
+In Recommendation tab, a User-specific table is presented to a User.
+In this table, a User can view the recommended Articles, Equipments, Parities, Events and Users.
+Also, the reason behind each Recommendation is presented to the User on the object recommended.

 ## Search

+A User should type in Search tab what he or she wish to find and then a table (Articles, Equipments, Parities, Events and Users) is presented to the User.
+She or he can check by object type to find the thing she/he is looking for.

+Search property can also be used to find something which is not exactly known since it implements Semantic Search algorithms and come up with a relevant results which are not exactly specified beforehand.